Galago: Behaviour

 Grooming is a very important part of galago daily life.
 They often groom themselves before, during, and after rest.
 Social grooming is done more often by males in the group.
 Females often reject attempts by males to groom them.

 Relationship with humans

-The bush baby also refers to a myth that is used to scare children to stay indoors at night.
-Most likely arising from the baby-like cry, the unusual nature evolved into a myth about a powerful animal that can kidnap humans.
-It is also said that wild bush babies/galagos in Nigeria can never be found dead on plain ground.
+The name "bush baby" also refers to a myth that is used to scare children into staying indoors at night.
+Their baby-like cry is most likely the basis of the myth, about a powerful animal that can kidnap humans.
+It is also said in Nigeria that wild bush babies can never be found dead on plain ground.
 Rather, they make a nest of sticks, leaves or branches to die in.
-Endangerment of the species in sub-Saharan Africa has made this claim difficult to verify.